Cathanys/EmpyrionPlaytimeRewardsShop/README.md

 After starting the server or game with the mod in the correct folder, the configuration will be created here:
 \[SaveGamePath\]\\Mods\\EmpyrionPlaytimeRewardsShop\\Configuration.json

-For each item you want to add to the shop, add an entry in the RewardItems section.
+For each item you want to add to the shop, add an entry in the rweards sections section.

 ```json
 {